SlangLab-NU/VoiceCollector/DOCKER_README.md

 ## Running Container Separately

-Currently, only the MinIO containers can be ran separately:
+Currently, only the MinIO and Server containers can be ran separately:

-Run MinIO docker:
+- Run MinIO docker:

    `docker run --rm -p 9000:9000 minio`

-The backend server cannot be ran independently.
+- Run Server (Development: Flask) docker:

+   `docker run --rm -p 5000:5000 --env FLASK_APP=__init__ server flask run --host=0.0.0.0`

+- Run Server (Production: Gunicorn) docker:

+   `docker run --rm -p 5000:5000 --workdir /server server gunicorn -w 4 --bind 0.0.0.0:5000 app:application`

-Please note that the container for the frontend can only be run using docker-compose.
+Please note that the container for the frontend can only be run using docker-compose due to the nginx settings.
 If you want to run the frontend separately, navigate to the `web` directory and use:
 `yarn start`.